sumanabasu/Early-Prediction-of-Alzheimer-s-Disease-Progression-Using-Variational-Autoencoders-MICCAI-2019/README.md

 The person was healthy when the MRI was taken, but got diseased after 6 months.
 Our VAE model correctly predicted that the person will get diseased with 91% confidence.

-(For more details look into the *Visualization* folder. *Visualization* folder contains the code and visualzation videos for the visualization of activation maps shown in the qualitative results.)
+(For further details, look into the *Visualization* folder.
+It contains the code and visualzation videos for the visualization of activation maps shown in the qualitative results.)

-*Note : Look up the branch vae.*

-*P.S.: I'll clean this repository and upload the trained models *soon*.
-May be releasing the code at its current version will motivate me to procrastinate procrastination!*